UMAprotocol/UMIPs/UMIPs/umip-157.md

 ### Using the incentive fee

+The total fee to charge is equal to the [incentive fee](#computing-incentive-fee-using-incentive-pool-size-running-balance-and-incentive-curve-for-e) plus the [utilization fee](#adding-the-utilization-fee).
+We'll label this total fee as the "UBA Fee".

-The incentive fee is charged to inflows and outflows differently.
-For outflows the `realizedLpFeePct` should be set to a percentage equal to `incentive fee / deposit.amount`.
+The UBA fee is charged to inflows and outflows differently.
+For outflows the `realizedLpFeePct` should be set to a percentage equal to `UBA fee / deposit.amount`.
 Deposit recipients specified in Inflows will ultimately receive `(1 - (deposit.relayerFeePct + fill.realizedLpFeePct)) * deposit.amount` from the relayer.
-In other words, relayers will send to deposit recipients the deposited amount minus the relayer fee and the deposit incentive fee.
+In other words, relayers will send to deposit recipients the deposited amount minus the relayer fee and the deposit UBA fee.

 Relayers will receive a refund from the `HubPool` equal to `(1 - (fill.realizedLpFeePct + fillIncentiveFeePct)) * deposit.amount`.
-Therefore, relayers will be refunded the deposited amount minus the deposit and refund incentive fees.
-This is equal to the amount that the relayer sent to the deposit recipient plus the `relayerFee` and minus the refund incentive fee.
+Therefore, relayers will be refunded the deposited amount minus the deposit and refund UBA fees.
+This is equal to the amount that the relayer sent to the deposit recipient plus the `relayerFee` and minus the refund UBA fee.

-Dataworkers will add the incentive fees for each event in a bundle that they want to propose plus the opening incentive pool amount (from the last validated bundle) and store these in the `runningBalances` array to snapshot the latest validated incentive pool amounts.
+To determine the `bundleLpFees`, Dataworkers should sum all of the utilization fees and [LP components of the incentive fee](#breaking-down-the-incentive-fee) produced by each bridging event.

+The running balances to set for a bundle are equal to the closing running balances following the final bridging event per chain in the bundle.

+The incentive pool balances to set are equal to the closing incentive pool amounts following the final bridging event per chain in the bundle.

 ## UBA Fee Curve Parameters